osakunta/website/README.md

    - A tool called [husky](https://typicode.github.io/husky/) runs the linter and tests locally for each commit
 3. Verify your changes through the "preview", the link will appear as a comment in the PR.
 4. If everything is okay, merge the PR.
 The main branch is automatically deployed to production.

+A file `translations.json` is downloaded from the CMS every time you run a command.
+This allows Typescript to use it's type data for autocompleting and build-time verifying translation keys.

 ## License